kchen96/SILAM/README.md

 Pipeline:

+	0	Normalization:  Normalize the MS area based on the long-lived proteins

 	1	Fit_peptide1.py:  Scale peptides from 0 to 1, fit the decay of each peptide R^2

 	2	Fit_peptide2.py:  Based on the R^2, filter for “good” peptides (I set the cutoff as 0.6) and scale each peptide from 0 to 1